CodeGlassDotIO/Docs/_docs/LicenseTypes/EnthousiastSubscription.md

 {% include LicenseTypes/OfflineExplaination.md %}

-## Concurrent software users
+## Multiple Users
-No (1), the software can be used solely by the person who purchased a subscription.
+No, the software can be used solely by the person who purchased a subscription.

+## Concurrent Use
+1 per subscription.

 {% include LicenseTypes/ConcurrentSoftwareUsersExplaination.md %}
 {% include LicenseTypes/DeviceDeactivationNote.md %}